Runix-Minecraft/Runix/README.md

 ***

 ### Compile Runix
-1. Execute `gradle setupCiWorkspace`.
+1. Execute `gradlew setupCiWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Runix.
 This might take some time, be patient.
 	* You will generally only have to do this once until the Forge version in `build.properties` changes.
-2. Execute `gradle build`.
+2. Execute `gradlew build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Navigate to `WorkingDIR\Runix\build\libs`.
     *  You should see a `.jar` file named `Runix-1.7.10-majorversion.minorversion.local.jar`